TelepathicGrunt/UltraAmplifiedDimension-Forge/README.txt

     Made for Minecraft v.1.14.3
     Created by TelepathicGrunt

-Highly recommend to also use the Optifine mod with my mod as well!
+Highly recommend using a strong computer with this mod!
+(May not be compatible with other mods that affects terrain shape gen or modifies vanilla biomes)
-You can choose biome sizes, ore spawn rates, structure rarity, selection biomes, and much more with this mod's config options!
+You can choose biome sizes, ore spawn rates, structure rarity, toggle biomes, and much more with this mod's config options!

 Feel free to use this mod and any part of it for whatever you want as long as you do not profit off of my mod.
-Just be sure to give me credit if you do take parts of my mod.
+Just be sure to have fun and make awesome mods!
 That's all.
 Enjoy! :)

 ------------------------------------------------